lubuntu-team/manual/source/D/upgrading.rst

 Upgrading Graphically
 ---------------------

 First make sure all of your current packages are up to date on the release you are upgrading.
 To do manually check for updates :menuselection:`Preferences --> Lubuntu Update`.
 The left click the :guilabel:`Install Updates` buttonn to install your updates.
+Then you need to reboot to make sure all updates have taken effect.

 To launch the graphical version of the upgrade from the command line after upgrading